CONTENT UPDATED JANUARY 2019

 R&D tax credit claims are made as part of a company’s Corporation Tax return, therefore where R&D is undertaken by a group of companies, careful consideration is required.
 This ensures that expenditure is claimed within the relevant company, and under the correct category for R&D tax credit purposes.

 Complexity tends to arise where a company is:

-The most important thing to remember is that there is no limitation on R&D tax credits or R&D tax relief based on geography.
-Whether you can claim is based on your qualifying R&D activities and the level of qualifying expenditure – not where the R&D work was conducted.
+The most important thing to remember is that there is no geographical restriction on R&D tax credits.
+The validity of your claim is based on your qualifying R&D activities and the level of qualifying expenditure – not where the R&D work was conducted.